c64scene-ar/4kindness/4kindness_internals.en.rst

         valor 48 = $6f00 +  $f8 + $141 = $7139 ✔

 It works.
-And it also works for the 3rd row, 4th, etc. And in this way, We have a ``roll`` value generator that works the way we want it to.
+And it also works for the 3rd row, 4th, etc. And in this way, We have a ``rol`` value generator that works the way we want it to.

 The complete assembler code is in `github <https://github.com/c64scene-ar/4kindness/blob/master/intro.s#L233>` __.
 There is nothing strange except for this to calculate the values for the ``rol``